LarsN-hub/PyDoug/README.md

 I am constantly adding new features as they become relevant to my research and am happy to take requests if you have suggestions of your own.
 I hope you will find PyDoug useful for your own research!

+If you use PyDoug for your research, you can cite it here: https://doi.org/10.5281/zenodo.21267286

 ---------
 Resources
 ---------